MileHacker Logo

 Laguna de Mandinga

 This lagoon has serene boat tours through extensive mangrove systems.
 It a good spot for bird spotting and tranquil nature moments, away from city bustle.
-Fresh seafood at the lagoon's restaurants further elevate the experience.
+Seafood straight from the ocean at the shallow bay's restaurants further elevate the experience.

 Cascada de Eyipantla

 A breathtaking, wide waterfall in the lush Los Tuxtlas region.
-Its impressive cascade and surrounding greenery make for a lovely natural spectacle.
+Its impressive cascade and surrounding greenery make for a stunning natural spectacle.
 Access needs descending several steps, with a good vantage point.

 Catemaco